julianeon/julianeon/product_support.md

 I've adapted these rules from [Apptivo](https://www.apptivo.com/blog/customer-support-importance-types-and-best-practices/), which I would say form a good foundation.

 - Be accessible and available in every supported channel.
-Consider what channels should be supported.
+Consider which channels should be supported.

 - Track which questions are frequently asked and dedicate a website section, or a knowledge base, to those answers.

 - Have periodic meetings to brainstorm about different responses, missed bugs, missing features or the difficulties in resolving issues.

+- Share the ideas from these meetings with other teams.

 - Makre sure the team has the knowledge and expertise to explain the technical know-how of the product and service.